Stem Cell Therapy

 Successful stem cell injections offer long-term pain reduction, increased range of motion, and permanent repair of damaged connective tissues.

-Stem cell injections are perfectly safe, and there is little downside to trying this therapy, especially before resorting to surgery or heavy medications.
-This minimally invasive treatment allows you to return to the activities you love with a reduced risk of side effects, infection, or increased damage.
+Stem cell injections are perfectly safe, and there is little to no downside to trying this therapy, especially before resorting to surgery or heavy medications.
+This minimally invasive treatment allows you to almost immediately return to the activities you love with a reduced risk of side effects, infection, or increased damage.

 If you’re experiencing joint pain or limited range of motion, schedule an appointment online with our team or call Innovative Medical Center to find out if stem cell injections are right for you.